jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/fourth-month/MinutesForMeetingForWorshipForBusiness.md

     3. Finance Committee (Minutes attached, plus financial reports) [Sarah][SarahCallbeck] read the Finance Committee minutes and explained some timing issues of when checks cleared our checking account.
 She explained her thinking about why the Meeting has issues regarding cash flow.
-[Sarah][SarahCalleck] suggested we create a permanent travel reserve that would also help around the beginning of the year.
+[Sarah][SarahCallbeck] suggested we create a permanent travel reserve that would also help around the beginning of the year.